larskaare/pawa-system-testing/slides/content/intro.md

 ---

-# The story starts with /.well-known/security.txt
+# The story starts with [/.well-known/security.txt](https://www.equinor.com/.well-known/security.txt)

 ---

 ## Objective

-> Encourage teams to divert more effort on to system testing with authn/z (and other security features) activated.
+> Encourage teams to divert more effort in to system testing with authn/z (and other security features) activated.

 Active = Components running in "production mode", security features like authn/z not mocked or disabled<!-- .element: style="font-size:0.5em"-->